amit0365/mini-redis/README.md

 # mini-redis

-A Redis-like server implementation written in Rust using async/await with Tokio.
+A Redis server implementation written from scratch in Rust using Tokio.
 This project implements a subset of Redis's functionality, focusing on core commands, data structures, replication, and pub/sub.
 This project was built as part of the [Build your own Redis](https://app.codecrafters.io/courses/redis/overview).

 ## Architecture